OlumideOkuntade/Sales-Performance-Analysis/README.md

 ## Introduction

-This is an SQL and Power BI project on Sales performance analysis of AdventureWorksDW.
+This is an SQL with Power BI project on Sales performance analysis of AdventureWorksDW.
 It is done by analyzing data from different schemas on the AdventureWorksDW database.
 I analyzed data from dim_customers table, dim_date table, dim_product table, dim_territory sales and fact_internet sales table.
 I used SQL to query the data from the database, created views and imported to Power BI for further analysis.

 **_Disclaimer_** This is not a real company as we know that adventureworksDW database is compiled by Microsoft for learning purposes.